srobo/team-emails/SR2020/2019-11-11-tech-days-and-mentoring.md

 ### Competition Planning

-We're currently evaluating venues for the SR2020 competition event and would like your input on which dates would be best for your team.
+We’re currently evaluating venues for the SR2020 competition event and would like your input on which dates would be best for your team.
 Please complete this Doodle poll to tell us which weekends you expect that your team would be able to attend.